What does “mental health” mean to you?

-These days, arguably, medical dialogues place more emphasis on helping a client help themselves through information, education, and even commitment to a better lifestyle.
-It’s good news indeed for anyone who wants to get proactive about their mental health – so what should you be asking your practitioner?
+These days, arguably, medical dialogues place more emphasis on helping a client help themselves through information, education, and commitment to a better lifestyle.
+It’s good news indeed for anyone who wants to get proactive about their mental health.
+So what should you be asking your practitioner?

 Before committing to a mental health practitioner, you’ll need to know a few things about the services they provide.
-Many therapists can provide psychological treatments but aren’t able to prescribe medication if it is necessary – you’ll need a psychiatrist or general practitioner (GP) for that.
+Many therapists can provide psychological treatments but aren’t able to prescribe medication.
+You’ll need a psychiatrist or physician for that.

-Bear this in mind, and consider the following questions when you’re deciding whether a provider is right for you (Armstrong Center for Medicine and Health, 2019; Think Mental Health WA, 2019):
+Bear this in mind, and consider the following questions when you’re deciding whether a provider is right for you (Association for Children’s Mental Health, n.d.; Think Mental Health, n.d.):

 - What is your experience with treating others with my mental health condition?

-- Will you be able to collaborate or liaise with my GP on an integrated care plan?
+- Will you be able to collaborate or liaise with my physician on an integrated care plan?